How to Clean Your Gutters

 Gutters do an important job, directing water away from the perimeter of your house.
 If your gutters are clogged with debris or not in operative shape, however, they may not function properly.
-Regular maintenance may help keep your gutters functioning properly, prevent water damage and keep your home looking nice.
+Regular maintenance may keep your gutters in tip-top shape, helping prevent water damage and keep your home looking nice.

 Clogged gutters may cause all kinds of issues with your home.
 Here are a few common examples:

-Loosened gutters: According to BobVila.com, the weight of water, twigs and other debris may loosen gutters and cause them to pull away from their attachments.
-This may lead to your siding and trim rotting.
+According to BobVila.com, the weight of water, twigs and other debris may help loosen gutters and cause them to pull away from their attachments.
+This may lead to damage to your siding or trim.

 The National Center for Healthy Housing recommends cleaning your gutters at least twice a year, once in the spring and again in the fall.
 It may also be a good idea to periodically check them for debris during the year.
-However, if you live in a unique climate or experience any of the following, you might consider altering the frequency:
+However, if you live in a region that includes any of the following, consider these tips:

-Desert: If you live in a hot, dry desert, or in an area without any foliage or plants near your home, you may only need to clean your gutters once a year, says the Arizona Republic.
+If you live in a hot, dry desert, or in an area without any foliage or plants near your home, you may only need to clean your gutters once a year, says Angie’s List.

-Woods: If your house is surrounded by lots of trees, your gutters may need cleaning three to four times a year, says Angie’s List.
+If your house is surrounded by trees, your gutters may need cleaning three to four times a year, according Angie’s List.

 Remember, you should always defer to the advice of a professional on the right plan for your home to help make sure your gutters are cleaned often enough.